Small Business Administration:

 West Virginia Small Business Training Opportunities

-Join us for an unscripted Q&A with SBA session featuring: Kim Donahue, SBA Charleston Branch Manager, Melissa Loder, SBA WV Senior Area Business Opportunity Specialist, and Nikki Bowmar, SBA WV Public Affairs Specialist.
+Join us every Thursday at 12 pm EDT for an unscripted Q&A with SBA session featuring: Kim Donahue, SBA Charleston Branch Manager, Melissa Loder, SBA WV Senior Area Business Opportunity Specialist, and Nikki Bowmar, SBA WV Public Affairs Specialist.
+No registration required, below is the log on information.

 SBA and Treasury Announce